Detective Comics #27, May 1939, "The Case of the Chemical Syndicate"

-Devils are acrobats whose rooftop escapes are
+Devils are acrobats whose rooftop escapes are giving Batman

 To save Batman's life, Robin has to cause one Devil to fall to his death.
 There are other stories where he throws a slingshot pellet at someone and causes them to die.
 You'd think causing a death would be traumatic to a child, but, in his first appearance, he takes a picture of Boss Zucco killing the man who killed his parents, so maybe his psychology was permanently warped by that.
 Think of that, the next time you hear someone talk about how comparatively well-adjusted Dick Grayson is.

 Bat-trivia: In the "No Man's Land" storyline from the '90s, cheesy villain Nicholas Scratch has three devil-faced henchmen, who turn out to be genetically modified clones.
-I suspect these guys were something of an homage to the Three Devils.
+I suspect those guys were something of an homage to the Three Devils.